kw-service/kw-notice-backend-dorm/README.md

 - Show how implement multi module project with kotlin gradle DSL
 - Show how to use r2dbc that make entity converter
 - Show how to use JPA in Kotlin
-- Monitoring dormitory notice per 1 min using spring batch
+- Monitoring dormitory notice per 1 min using Spring Batch
+- Nondisruptive Deployment with Dockers Swarm

 ## Structure
 #### Version 1